 Classification of Transistors According to Construction

-Transistors are categorised into two types based on their construction as Bipolar Junction Transistors (BJT) and Field Effect Transistors (FET).
+Transistors are categorised into two types based on their construction, Bipolar Junction Transistors (BJT) and Field Effect Transistors (FET).

 What are Bipolar Junction Transistors?

 Bipolar Junction Transistors are also known as junction transistors.
-These were the first type of transistors that were mass-produced in 1947 by the Bell Labs.
-These type of transistors are a combination of two junction diodes.
+These were the first type of transistors that were mass-produced in 1947 by Bell Labs.
+These transistors are a combination of two junction diodes.

 The three-layer structure of the junction transistors can contain either of the combinations:

 - An n-type semiconductor layer sandwiched between p-type layers forming a p-n-p configuration

 - A p-type layer between n-type layers forming an n-p-n configuration.